 Data on childhood weight is taken from the NCMP, which covers children in Reception Year (aged 4 to 5 years), also known as Year R, and Year 6 (children aged 10 to 11 years) in mainstream state-maintained schools and measures children to check their weight.
 NCMP data enables local areas to plan services to tackle child obesity and monitor progress.
 For more information on defining the categories see the NHS Digital NCMP website.

-In Southampton, in 2021/22, the percentage of children in Reception Year who are overweight including obese, was 22.4%, similar to the England average of 22.3%.
-76.8% are healthy weight, higher but not significantly than the England average of 76.5% and 0.8% are underweight in the city, lower than the England average of 1.2%.
+In Southampton, in 2024/25, the percentage of children in Reception Year who are overweight (including obesity), was 26.3%, significantly higher than the England average of 23.5%.

 The gap in data for 2020/21 is due to the Coronavirus pandemic when data was not collected in schools due to school closures.
 Nationally, increases in child obesity and severe obesity prevalence in 2020 to 2021, follow the COVID-19 pandemic which resulted in school closures and other public health measures.
 More data is needed to know whether this is a long-term increase.
 (OHID - NCMP changes in the prevalence of child obesity between 2019 to 2020 and 2020 to 2021).

-The bullets below show the highest and lowest wards for Year 6 by BMI category:
+The bullets below show the highest and lowest wards for Year 6 by BMI category for the same three year period:

-More information and charts for wards are available in the healthy weight dashboard below or in the resources section.
+More information and charts for wards are available in the NCMP dashboard below or in the resources section.

-More information on the linked analysis is available in the Childhood obesity task and finish group – May 2022 available below and in the resources section.
+More information on the linked analysis is available in the Child growth report for 2025 available below and in the resources section.

 For adults, overweight and obesity are significant health issues across the life course and into old age.
 Carrying excess weight can have significant implications for an individual’s physical and mental health.
 There isn’t a single intervention that can tackle obesity on its own, at population or at an individual level.
 Causes of obesity are multi-factorial, including biological, physiological, psycho-social, behavioural and environmental factors.